PlanTL-GOB-ES/NegEx-MES/README.md

 ## Examples
 -----------

-Let's assume an input file "in.txt" in the directory "in" that includes the following line:
+Let's assume an input file `in.txt` in the directory `in` that includes the following line:

 	1	cáncer	"El paciente no presenta cáncer ni anemia"